jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/our-work_content-development-life-sciences.md

 source: "website"
 content_type: "case_studies"
 url: "https://www.d2creative.com/our-work/content-development-life-sciences/"
-title: "Content Development for Life Sciences Brand Awareness"
+title: "Brand Awareness Video for Biomedical Industry"
 domain: "www.d2creative.com"
 path: "/our-work/content-development-life-sciences/"
-scraped_time: "2025-09-06T16:13:37.206820"
+scraped_time: "2025-10-04T18:57:03.542597"
 url_depth: 2
-word_count: 304
+word_count: 272
 client_name: "d2-creative"
 ---

 # Content Development for Life Sciences Brand Awareness

-## IEEE EMBS

-#

-Content Development for Life Sciences Brand Awareness

-Video Production & Storytelling

-## The
-Challenge

-## Our
-Approach

-## The
+## The Challenge
-Result

 With more than 12,000 members spanning over 100 countries, the IEEE Engineering in Medicine & Biology Society (EMBS) wanted to increase brand awareness to fulfill three core objectives:

 * Attract clinicians to the society to help direct member research and create meaningful new medical devices
 * Attract current students and recent graduates to this exciting field
 * Provide outreach to the general public to help explain the broad field of biomedical engineering

 This was a two-phase project.